DarkStarSword/3d-fixes/Stranded Deep/README.md

 -----
 - This is an early access game and the fix is likely to be broken by updates, so be sure to check back regularly, and report any broken effects.

-- This game has pushed DirectX9 shaders right to their limits, which caused me some problems creating the fix.
-Everything seems to be working now, but please let me know if you notice any details on the terrain or Ocean that are missing with the fix installed (such as missing shadows on the sand).